BenjaminFalcon27/todolist/README.md

 This code is my first experience with React and Ruby on rails, I didnt tried to do a beautiful app, I just wanted to learn how to use React and RoR, so dont be too hard on me :)

-Thanks for your attention, Benjamin :)
+Thanks for your attention and have a nice day :)

 ## Installation